BIOB 420 (sections 01 & 02), Evolution

-- Ryan Thum (1st half of the Spring Semester), Office hours: Mondays 10AM-12:30 PM or by appointment in 313 Plant Bioscience Building, email.
+- Ryan Thum (1st half of the Spring Semester), Office hours: Tuesdays 2-3PM, Wednesdays 2:05-3PM, and by appointment in 313 Plant Bioscience Building, email.

 Students will be able to 1) Describe the four fundamental processes of evolution: mutation, migration (gene flow), genetic drift, and selection.
 2) Predict the evolutionary response to selection on quantitative traits using the concept of heritability.
 3) Interpret phylogenetic trees and use phylogenetic and other methods for inferring the history of biological evolution with genetic and morphological data.
 4) Apply analytical methods covered in the course to questions related to population management, forensics, epidemiology, and adaptation.
 5) describe why accepting the truth of biological evolution is not the issue compared to valuing "the principles of reasoning and educated discourse that now make belief in evolution obligatory" (Sam Harris, The Moral Landscape).

 The expertise of your instructors is organismal biology whereas research that addresses the ultimate origins of life involves cosmology and biochemistry.
 If interested in such research, a Google search of abiogenesis provides a Wikipedia starting point for the history and recent advances into research on the origin of life.
-Intelligent Design is also not addressed in this course because it represents a sociological rather than scientific issue (e.g., Kitzmiller v.
+Also look into the concept of the chemoton.
+Intelligent Design is not addressed in this course because it represents a sociological rather than scientific issue (e.g., Kitzmiller v.
 Dover Area School District).

 Schedule of lectures